-KOKOindia the Travel Company Facebook Page | March 14th, 2014 | Visit the original article online
+KOKOindia Luxury Travels/ Facebook Page | March 14th, 2014 | Visit the original article online

 “Be happy for this moment.
 This moment is your life."
 Omar Khayyam

-Towering high above the city sky line of Jodhpur stands the hauntingly beautiful Mehrangarh Fort.
-Ever since the fifteenth century, this epic monument in burnished red sandstone has been a symbol of Rajasthan’s legendary might.
-It is also the spectacular setting for the annual World Sufi Spirit Festival.
+Towering high on a cliff above the blue city skyline of Jodhpur stands the hauntingly beautiful Mehrangarh Fort.
+Ever since the fifteenth century, this epic monument of burnished red sandstone has been a symbol of the legendary might of Rajasthan – of countless epic battles, victories and successive Maharajas.
+It is also the spectacular setting for the annual 'World Sufi Spirit Festival'.

 The Festival takes place over two days and nights each, every February, at two very regal locations - Mehrangarh Fort and the more exclusive Nagaur Fort, a three hour drive away.
 It is a rare and unmissable opportunity for performers and visitors alike to enjoy the experience of world class devotional Sufi music from India and all across the globe.